What does sustainability mean to you?

 What are you doing to help UB become more sustainable?

-I volunteer at the Office of Sustainability.
-I help with projects like Recylemania and the Sustainable Film Series.
+I work at the Office of Sustainability.
+I help with projects like Zero Waste, Recylemania, and the Sustainable Film Series.
 I also help promote events hosted by the office.
 I think promoting sustainable events and efforts on campus is really important and I love being a part of it.
 I think getting more students involved and aware about what we are doing and why is the best way to make a difference on campus.

 How do you involve UB’s faculty or staff in your sustainability work?

-I work with Erin Moscati and Jim Simon at the Office of Sustainability.
+I work with Erin Moscati and Jess Kozlowski Russell at the Office of Sustainability.
 They are great examples of hard-working individuals who care about moving toward sustainability and I’m learning a lot working with them.
 In addition, as an Environmental Geosciences major, most of my professors are very involved in conservation efforts.
-I’ve been working on Honors contracts with Dr. Kenneth Shockley and Dr. Jessica Poulin.
+I’ve worked with Dr. Kenneth Shockley, Dr. Jessica Poulin, and Dr. Himanshu Grover.

 How has sustainability impacted your academic pursuits?

-I’m an Environmental Geosciences major and my specialization track within the major is Ecology and the Environment.
-I’ve chosen to study this because, in the future, I’d like to work on doing research, consulting, or policy changing regarding sustainable alternatives.
+I’ve chosen to study Environmental Geosciences because, in the future, I’d like to work on doing research, consulting, or policy changing regarding sustainable alternatives.

 What is the one thing you would like people to know that you do in your personal life to further sustainability?